AlexsLemonade/scpca-downstream-analyses/README.md

 	 └── <library_id>_processed_sce.rds
 ```

+The `<library_id>_core_analysis_report.html` file is the [html file](https://bookdown.org/yihui/rmarkdown/html-document.html#html-document) that contains the summary report of the filtering, dimensionality reduction, and clustering results associated with the processed `SingleCellExperiment` object.

 The `<library_id>_processed_sce.rds` file is the [RDS file](https://rstudio-education.github.io/hopr/dataio.html#saving-r-files) that contains the final processed `SingleCellExperiment` object (which contains the filtered, normalized data and clustering results).

+### What to expect in the output `SingleCellExperiment` object

+As a result of the normalization step of the workflow, a log-transformed normalized expression matrix can be accessed using [`logcounts(sce)`](https://bioconductor.org/books/3.13/OSCA.intro/the-singlecellexperiment-class.html#adding-more-assays).

-Clustering results can be found in the [`colData`](https://bioconductor.org/books/3.13/OSCA.intro/the-singlecellexperiment-class.html#handling-metadata) of the `SingleCellExperiment` object, stored in a metadata column named using the associated clustering type and nearest neighbours values.
+In the [`colData`](https://bioconductor.org/books/3.13/OSCA.intro/the-singlecellexperiment-class.html#handling-metadata) of the output `SingleCellExperiment` object, you can find the following:

+- Clustering results stored in a metadata column named using the associated clustering type and nearest neighbours values.
 For example, if using the default values of Louvain clustering with a nearest neighbors parameter of 10, the column name would be `louvain_10` and can be accessed using `colData(sce)$louvain_10`.

 The `<library_id>_core_analysis_report.html` file is the [html file](https://bookdown.org/yihui/rmarkdown/html-document.html#html-document) that contains the summary report of the filtering, dimensionality reduction, and clustering results associated with the processed `SingleCellExperiment` object.